BackyardCoding/JavaTrain/README.md

 # JavaTrain
-This repository demonstrates the Java Skills of MDumbuya.
-The development of this project has slowed down.
-But it will continue no later than Fall 2020.
+This repository demonstrates the Java Skills of mdumbuya.

 ## Description
 The depicted code of the repository was developed as part of the Udemy Course _Java Programming Masterclass_.